jhumelsine/jhumelsine.github.io/_posts/2025-04-15-humble-object.md

 The Humble Object Pattern is introducing a seam, but in the context of isolating the code that cannot be unit tested and keeping it as small and humble as possible.

 ## Humble Object Examples
-Previous blog entries have already illustrated the Humble Object Pattern even though I had not introduced the term yet.
+Several previous blog entries have already illustrated the Humble Object Pattern even though I had not introduced the term yet.
 I won’t repeat details here, since they can be obtained in the original referenced posts.

 ## Suril, the Semaphore and Me
 In [Suril, the Semaphore and Me](https://jhumelsine.github.io/2024/07/08/suril-semaphore.html), Suril and I resolved a challenging unit test problem by extracting a `Semaphore` call as a __package-private__ method, and then we injected test double behavior to inject `Semaphore` behavior in the test cases.